nethmi-i-j/Food-Delivery-Time-Predictor-Streamlit-Web-App/README.md

 ## Problem Statement

 Accurate delivery time estimates are critical for customer satisfaction in food delivery platforms.
-This project builds a regression pipeline that predicts delivery duration based on distance, preparation time, courier experience, weather, traffic, and time of day, vehicle type.
+This project builds a regression pipeline that predicts delivery duration based on distance, preparation time, courier experience, weather, traffic, time of day and vehicle type.

 ## About the Dataset